nf-core/viralrecon/README.md

 [![Docker](https://img.shields.io/docker/automated/nfcore/viralrecon.svg)](https://hub.docker.com/r/nfcore/viralrecon)

 ## Introduction

+**nfcore/viralrecon** is a bioinformatics analysis pipeline used to perform assembly and intrahost/low-frequency variant calling for viral samples.
+The pipeline currently supports metagenomics and amplicon sequencing data derived from the Illumina sequencing platform.

+This pipeline is a re-implementation of the [SARS_Cov2_consensus-nf](https://github.com/BU-ISCIII/SARS_Cov2_consensus-nf) and [/SARS_Cov2_assembly-nf](https://github.com/BU-ISCIII/SARS_Cov2_assembly-nf) pipelines developed by [Sarai Varona](https://github.com/svarona) and [Sara Monzon](https://github.com/saramonzon) from [BU-ISCIII](https://github.com/BU-ISCIII).

+The implementation of nf-core/viralrecon is an international collaboration between numerous contributors and developers.
+We appreciated the need to have a portable, reproducible and scalable pipeline for the analysis of COVID-19 sequencing samples and so the Avengers Assembled!
+Please come and join us and add yourself to the contributor list :)

 The pipeline is built using [Nextflow](https://www.nextflow.io), a workflow tool to run tasks across multiple compute infrastructures in a very portable manner.
 It comes with docker containers making installation trivial and results highly reproducible.